-Boanta, 33, is six months into a five-year sentence for supplying gadgets an organised crime gang used to conceal ATM skimmers, which can copy data from an unsuspecting ATM user's card so a clone can be created.
+Boanta, 33, is six months into a five-year sentence for supplying gadgets an organized crime gang used to conceal ATM skimmers, which can copy data from an unsuspecting ATM user's card so a clone can be created.

 He said he had started to make the devices for the sheer excitement of it and denies ever planning to use them himself, saying he only sold them to others.

-Boanta says his arrest in 2009 and trial brought contrition, as he realised the impact of his actions and felt an urge to make amends.
+Boanta says his arrest in 2009 and trial brought contrition, as he realized the impact of his actions and felt an urge to make amends.
 It also brought the former industrial design student a flash of technical inspiration.

 "When I got caught I became happy.
 This liberation opened the way to working for the good side," Boanta said.